pypi/warehouse/docs/user/OIDC-publishing/index.md

 1. Release automation (like GitHub Actions) can submit an OIDC token to PyPI.
-The token will be matched against configurations trusted by different projects; if any projects trust the token's configuration, then PyPI will mint a *short lived API token* for those projects and return it.
+The token will be matched against configurations trusted by different projects; if any projects trust the token's configuration, then PyPI will mint a *short-lived API token* for those projects and return it;
 1. The short-lived API token behaves exactly like a normal project-scoped API token, except that it's only valid for 15 minutes from time of creation (enough time for the CI to use it to upload packages).